ClaireChiang91/Leetcode_questions/Database_Qs/README.md

+# SQL_Leetcode_questions
-This is to save files for database questions.
+SQL interview questions are widespread for data-relevant positions.
+This depository is to save my practice.